Skip to the content

 Members: Prof. Varda Shalev (Chair), Harel Locker and Dr. Avigdor Shafferman

 The Remuneration Committee has responsibility for making recommendations to the Board on the Company’s policy on staff remuneration and is authorised to decide whether to approve remuneration of Office Holders (as designated under Israeli Companies Law), including the Chairman of the Company and Executive Directors (including pension rights and any compensation payments).
-The membership of the Remuneration Committee consists of the Company’s independent Non-executive Directors.
+The membership of the Remuneration Committee consists of independent Non-executive Directors.

 Nomination Committee